BE A STREET MUSICIAN IN ONE DAY: NO EXPERIENCE, NO CHARGE, NO JIVE!

 Whether you're playing single notes or chords, don't "jump and peck"; keep your lips moist and glide very lightly from one note or chord to the next and, basically, move the harp back and forth while keeping your head still, as opposed to constantly moving your head back and forth, which can give you a sore neck.
 Buddy Greene, a well-known harp player, demonstrates a technique moving neither the harp nor his head ... just sliding his lower jaw from side to side.
 Meh.
 Cute gimmick, I guess, but hardly worth the potential for painful, debilitating TMD issues.

 Mr. Greene, who opens his act by belittling those who play "grampa harmonica," when asked for a motivational quote or tip for my readers, declined by informing me that my course has "NO INSTRUCTIVE CONTENT and wasn't something he could endorse."
 That assessment probably has more to do with the audience I'm trying to reach than the course itself.
 Fair enough, sir.
-My free course - dealing with human issues and economic survival, not just never-good-enough artistic nuance, and certainly a work-in-progress - will continue to improve, but I suspect you'll always be the same short-sighted hypocrite.
+My free course - dealing with human issues and economic survival, not just never-good-enough artistic nuance, and certainly a work-in-progress - will continue to improve, but I suspect you'll always be the same myopic snob.

 Many songs won't work at all in chordal style; a few that work well are listed below; I'm sure there are many more.
 Some are cool, some are corny, but starting with familiar tunes helps learn your way around the instrument by ear and helps you build improvisational skills without having to concentrate so heavily on the basic melody and rhythm.